hackclub/terminalcraft/submissions/thelper/README.md

-thelper -i #Initlize setup again thelper -s #Prints current settings thelper -e #uses the copied error message and sends it to the Ai
+thelper -i #Initlize setup again thelper -s #Prints current settings thelper -e #uses the copied error message and sends it to the Ai thelper -c #copies the outputted command to your clipboard
 ```